-These three protections allow Community Spouses to have a nest egg of money they can use for their own expenses and their long term care in the future.
-Additionally, in some circumstances, income can be diverted to the Community Spouse from the Institutionalized Spouse’s income, as opposed to having it used for payment to the facility caring for the Community Spouse.
+These three protections allow Community Spouses to have a nest egg of money they can use for their own expenses and their long-term care in the future.
+Additionally, in some circumstances income can be diverted to the Community Spouse from the Institutionalized Spouse’s income, as opposed to having it used for payment to the facility caring for the Community Spouse.
 This increases the monthly income for the Community Spouse to assist with paying bills.
 Finally, once the institutionalized individual has been approved for Medicaid, there is a separate treatment of resources between spouses.
 This allows the Community Spouse to plan for his or her own long term care planning and for the disposition of his or her assets to his or her heirs.

 To best explain the planning considerations and techniques, let’s look at John and Mary, our imaginary couple.
-John is 85, recently suffered a stroke, and will need skilled care for the remainder of his life.
-Mary is 83, lives at home, and is in relatively good health.
-Their resources include a house owned free and clear worth approximately $400,000, investments worth $100,000, checking and savings accounts worth $50,000, and two vehicles (one worth $5,000 and the other worth $10,000).
+John is 85, recently suffered a stroke and will need skilled care for the remainder of his life.
+Mary is 83, lives at home and is in relatively good health.
+Their resources include a house owned free and clear worth approximately $400,000, investments worth $100,000, checking and savings accounts worth $75,000 and two vehicles (one worth $5,000 and the other worth $10,000).
 John’s gross monthly income is $4,500 and Mary’s is $1,000.
-In order for John to qualify for Medicaid, he and Mary will need to spend down approximately $25,000.

 Income techniques and planning considerations.

 If we change the facts of John and Mary’s financial situation slightly and add credit card debt of $10,000 and an encumbrance on the $10,000 vehicle of $8,000, you can see how this approach works.
-This technique can be used for all kinds of debt but some debt is more advantageous to eliminate than others.
+This technique can be used for all kinds of debt, but some debt is more advantageous to eliminate than others.
 We will discuss this more later.
 The monthly payments on credit card debt and car loan can be daunting along with all the other house bills if John’s income is not available to assist with those bills.
 Paying down debt so there are no monthly payments can ease the monthly financial burden on Mary.
-Using $18,000 of the $25,000 is a good way to spend down the assets so Mary does not have monthly payments.
+Using $18,000 of the $26,380 excess resources is a good way to spend down the non-exempt assets, so Mary does not have monthly payments.
 Again, this strategy likely will need to be implemented along with another strategy to spend down the excess non-exempt assets of John and Mary’s assets.

-The amount of the Institutionalized Spouse’s income which will be transferred to the Community Spouse is dependent on the expenses of the Community Spouse.
-In some circumstances, it makes sense to increase the Community Spouse’s expenses so more income is allocated to the Community Spouse.
+The amount of the Institutionalized Spouse’s income which will be transferred to the Community Spouse (the MIA) is dependent on the expenses of the Community Spouse.
+In some circumstances, it makes sense to increase the Community Spouse’s expenses, so more income is allocated to the Community Spouse.
 In our example, if Mary and John’s non-exempt resources were only $50,000 (rather than $175,000) and they owned their house free and clear, it may be a good idea to take out a mortgage on their house of say $50,000 ( or more, but not in an amount which would give John and Mary cash in excess of the CSRA amount of $148,620) and pocket the loan proceeds.
-If they did so, their resources would be $80,000 and they would have a monthly mortgage expense.
+If they did so, their resources would be increased and they would have a monthly mortgage expense.
 Mary would be allocated additional income (a shelter allowance of up to $686.63 per month in 2023) from John each month to pay the mortgage.
 This is referred to as the Shelter Allowance.
 The effect of this type of planning would be to free up additional cash for Mary if she needs it, while also paying for the mortgage with John’s income, which Mary otherwise would not have received.
 This can work nicely in certain circumstances.

 Resource techniques and planning considerations.

 One planning tool Mary has is to use some of the excess resources of $26,380 which needs to be spent down on making upgrades or modifications to her home.
 Keeping her own long term needs in mind, she may want to install grab aides and/or ramps or remodel her bathroom or bedroom to anticipate her future needs.
-Improving the house so Mary can stay at home as long as possible is good forethought and planning.
+Improving the house, so Mary can stay at home as long as possible, is good forethought and planning.
 Additionally, Mary may want to sell both cars and purchase a newer vehicle which will provide her safe, comfortable transportation as she ages.
 The proceeds from the sale of the two cars, plus using some of the excess resources of $26,380, to acquire the new car could be a good financial move.

-Converting non-exempt assets to exempt assets has long been a valuable way to spend down assets to qualify for Medicaid.
-With the $25,000 Mary and John need to spend down, they can purchase funeral and burial plans.
-Unless they intend to have exceptionally extravagant funerals, they will likely not spend the entire $40,000 on prepaid funeral plans so additional spend-down techniques will need to be employed.
+Converting non-exempt assets to exempt assets has long been a tried and true way to spend down assets to qualify for Medicaid.
+With the Mary and John needing to spend down $26,380, they can purchase funeral and burial plans.
+Unless they intend to have exceptionally extravagant funerals, they will likely not spend the entire $26,380 on prepaid funeral plans so additional spend-down techniques will need to be employed.
 This strategy allows John and Mary to be able to use the spend-down money on something which will retain value.
 One concern many of our clients share is not burdening their children financially after their death with funeral costs.
 This is an excellent way to pass value on to their children.

 Estate Planning techniques and planning considerations.

 During the application process and within a year from the determination of eligibility for the Institutionalized Spouse, all of the assets should be transferred into the Community Spouse’s name.
-This is important to make sure the institutionalized Spouse is not over-resourced at their re-determination.
+This is important to make sure the Institutionalized Spouse is not over-resourced at their redetermination, which usually occurs annually.
 It is important also because if the Community Spouse dies, any assets held jointly between the spouses will be transferred back to the Institutionalized Spouse, which could be problematic.

 One of the most important things a Community Spouse needs to do is to update his or her estate planning.
 A typical estate plan for a married couple is what we call “I Love You” wills where the spouses leave everything to each other.
 This type of planning is counterproductive once one spouse is on Medicaid.
-If the Community Spouse dies and is survived by the Institutionalized Spouse, with an “I Love You” will, then all the assets in the Community Spouse’s name, which are controlled by the terms of the will, will be transferred to the Institutionalized Spouse, causing the Institutionalized Spouse to lose Medicaid benefits.
+If the Community Spouse dies and is survived by the Institutionalized Spouse, with an “I Love You” will, then all the “probate” assets in the Community Spouse’s name, which are controlled by the terms of the will, will be transferred to the Institutionalized Spouse, causing the Institutionalized Spouse to likely lose Medicaid benefits.
 It is important to update the Community Spouse’s estate plan to protect the Institutionalized Spouse as much as possible.

-Make transfers after an institutionalized spouse is on Medicaid
+• Make transfers after institutionalized spouse is on Medicaid

-In some circumstances, Community Spouses discover living alone is more difficult than they anticipated.
+In some circumstances Community Spouses discover living alone is more difficult than they anticipated.
 To facilitate the Community Spouse staying at home as long as possible, we often use Caregiver Agreements (also known as Personal Service Contracts) in which the Community Spouse hires a family member or friend to provide services for them at home.
 This allows for a transfer of assets between the Community Spouse and children or other relatives.
 In our case, if Mary needs assistance with personal care or financial management, she can enter into an agreement with her daughter to provide care.
 The agreement spells out exactly the services to be provided and compensation to be paid.
 Keep in mind, this is income to the child and must be reported.
-It is imperative under the rules the agreement be in writing and notarized, prior to any services being commenced or Medicaid may treat any payments as a gift which could be problematic if the community spouse needs Medicaid benefits in the future.
+It is imperative under the rules the agreement be in writing prior to any services being commenced.